 Management salaries and fees consist of salary to the Chief Operating Officer, the Chief Executive Officer and Chief Financial Officer and the VP of Explorations.
+For the year ended October 31, 2019, management salaries and fees decreased due to the write off of management fees of \$301,250 to the CEO, CFO and the VP of Explorations net of management fees salary and fees of \$69,956.

-All costs were lower due to the decreased in exploration activities during the year.
+All costs were lower due to the Company's effort to decrease spending during the year.